Nottinghamshire 2017Read more about Nottinghamshire 2017

 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Nottinghamshire Police below, or watch the video.
+Read my assessment of Nottinghamshire Police below.

 I am satisfied with most aspects of Nottinghamshire Police’s performance in keeping people safe and reducing crime, but the force needs to make further improvements to provide a consistently good service.